andreafuturi/andreafuturi.com/README.md

 # andreafuturi.com

-This is my site project (the structure is a currently work in progress Deno + vite implementation)
+This is my personal site codebase (the structure is a currently work in progress Deno + Vite implementation)